Let's Dance 2017

 Let's Dance 2017 is the twelfth season of the celebrity dance show Let's Dance in Sweden.
-The presenters are David Hellenius and new for this season is presenter Tilde de Paula Eby who replaces Jessica Almenäs.
-It premiered on 10 March 2017.
+The presenters were David Hellenius and new for this season was presenter Tilde de Paula Eby who replaced Jessica Almenäs.
+It premiered on 10 March 2017 on TV4.

 Cancelled episode

 On 7 April the fifth episode of the series was cancelled after the attack in Stockholm that happened earlier in the day.
 The dances planned for the episode were performed on the 13 April episode, and the season continued as planned, but with two couples being eliminated in the upcoming episodes on 13 and 14 April.
 The double episodes in week 5 were pre-planned, but originally, only one couple would have been eliminated in the Friday episode, with the combined score from Thursdays episode being counted to the final result.